PRP

 Comparative friction across structures

 Chart note: transaction costs include brokerage, legal, stamp duty, and search costs.
 Exit time is median under normal market conditions.
+Pre-IPO REIT exit time reflects expected time to listing.

 Risk-Adjusted Performance